crs4/pydoop/docs/examples/intro.rst

 The value of the ``hadoop.pipes.executable`` property is the HDFS path (absolute or relative to your HDFS home directory) of the application launcher (i.e., the one that contains the ``runTask`` invocation).
+You can set general Hadoop properties (e.g., ``mapred.mmap.tasks``\ ) or application-specific properties: the latter are configuration parameters defined by the application developer whose value is retrieved through the ``JobConf`` object.

 To summarize, before running your application, you need to perform the following steps:

  * upload the application launcher and the input file or directory to HDFS
- * prepare the xml configuration file, indicating the HDFS path to the launcher as shown above; alternatively, you can specify it by passing it as an argument to the ``-program`` pipes command line option
+ * prepare the xml configuration file, indicating the HDFS path to the launcher as shown above; alternatively, you can specify the launcher's path it by passing it as an argument to the ``-program`` command line option
- * check that the ``output`` directory does not exists (it will not be overwritten; an error will be generated instead)
+ * check that the ``output`` directory does not exists (it will not be
+   overwritten: an error will be generated instead)